aicoe-aiops/ocp-ci-analysis/notebooks/failure-type-classification/README.md

 2. Jupyterhub image to reproduce the results.

-3. Public blog explaining analysis and results.
+3. Public video explaining analysis and results.

-4. Results hosted for SME to review
+4. Results hosted for SME to review.

 ### C. Provide a solution in terms of human actions to confirm if the task is within the scope of automation through AI.